Table of Contents

 Pituitary Tumors: Most commonly, Cushing’s disease is caused by a benign tumor (adenoma) in the pituitary gland.
 This tumor secretes excess ACTH.

-Other Causes of high cortisol levels: While Cushing’s syndrome can result from other factors, such as adrenal tumors or long-term use of corticosteroid medications, Cushing’s disease specifically refers to the pituitary origin of excess cortisol production.
+While Cushing’s syndrome can result from other factors, such as adrenal tumors or long-term use of corticosteroid medications, Cushing’s disease specifically refers to the pituitary origin of excess cortisol production.

 Chronic stress and high cortisol levels: One of the most common causes.
 Emotional, mental, and physical stressors, such as job pressure, financial difficulties, or relationship problems, can keep cortisol levels elevated.